What you need to know about vitamin C

 In the UK, the recommended levels for both men and women under the age of 64 is 40mg per day.
 The USA advises 90 – 100mg per day.
 We should be able to obtain this from our daily diet.

 What if you take too much vitamin C?
 Amounts larger than 1000mg per day can lead to stomach cramps, diarrhoea and flatulence, but should disappear when once vitamin C levels return to normal.

 More serious conditions from long term excessive usage of vitamin C are kidney stones and severe diarrhoea.

 So, what can taking the right amount of vitamin C actually do for us?
-Here are some proven benefits of taking vitamin C.
+What you need to know about vitamin C are some proven benefits of taking it.